 According to Natural Society, processed foods are filled with GMOs, plus they include a combination of immune-suppressing ingredients like high fructose corn syrup, MSG, artificial colors, and aspartame.
 Reach for the natural foods instead, such as fruits, vegetables, or simple carbs.

 Let’s take fun out of the drinking equation and really think about its effects on the body.
 Alcohol can dehydrate you and weaken your immune system, which is the last thing you want happening when you come down with a bug.
-Put down the solo cup and down a glass of water instead.
+Put down the solo cup and down a glass of water.